AliAhmadZ1/Exercise_12-Controller-REST-CRUD/README.md

-These are simple systems build in #Spring Boot framework:
+These are simple CRUD operation systems with REST build in #Spring Boot framework:

 - Task tracker
 in this system you can read, create, update and delete task.